canjs/can-fixture/docs/types/Store.prototype.createInstance.md

   ```
   @codepen

-  @param {object} record The record being added to the store.
+  @param {Object} record The record being added to the store.